Menu

 A smarter qualification journey for building trades

-This report outlines the insights and solutions developed in response to industry feedback.
+In March 2025 we produced a report to outline insights and proposed solutions developed in response to industry feedback.
 It provides:

 • A summary of industry concerns about apprenticeship retention, qualification completion, and recognition of skills.